Blaney wins $1M NASCAR All-Star race after caution, net | Times Leader

 Miller said it was obvious to everyone that NASCAR “probably prematurely called that yellow flag.”

-The checkered flag was already waving for Blaney, who was approaching the start-finish line because of Ricky Stenhouse Jr. scrapping the wall at the back of the field.
+The checkered flag was already waving for Blaney, who was approaching the start-finish line when the caution lights suddenly came on because of Ricky Stenhouse Jr. scrapping the wall at the back of the field.
 The No. 12 crew was already celebrating the victory in the pits and Blaney had lowered the window net on the backstretch.

 “It was kind of short-lived panic mode in my spot of like how the hell am I going to get this window net back up because it almost takes two people to do it outside the car, let alone me and my scrawny arms inside the car sitting down and not being able to get a lot of leverage on it,” Blaney said.